 Pipeline

-Vapendavir, a broad-spectrum capsid inhibitor (prevents the virus from entering human cells and also prevents the virus from reproducing) with potent activity across 97% of rhinoviruses and other respiratory enteroviruses, is our most advanced pipeline drug.
-Altesa has exclusive global rights to develop, manufacture, and commercialize vapendavir.
-This novel antiviral treatment, which is taken in pill form, is in a Phase 2b clinical trial sponsored by Altesa.
+Vapendavir, a broad-spectrum capsid inhibitor (prevents the virus from entering human cells and also prevents the virus from reproducing), exhibits potent activity across 97% of rhinoviruses and other respiratory enteroviruses.
+It is our most advanced pipeline drug.
+Altesa holds exclusive global rights to develop, manufacture, and commercialize vapendavir.
+This novel antiviral treatment, taken in pill form, is in a Phase 2b clinical trial sponsored by Altesa.

-ALT-2023 is a late preclinical stage drug that could be in human clinical trials in 2024.
-Licensed from Emory, this molecule is a broad-spectrum nucleoside analog (prevents effective viral replication), active against most enteroviruses, and flaviviruses (causing dengue, yellow fever, West Nile disease, Zika, and other serious illnesses).
-It also is a highly potent agent against the hepatitis C virus.
+ALT-2023 is a late preclinical stage drug licensed from Emory.
+This molecule is a broad-spectrum nucleoside analog (prevents effective viral replication).
+It shows high potency against the hepatitis C virus and has activity against most enteroviruses and flaviviruses (causing dengue, yellow fever, West Nile disease, Zika, and other serious illnesses).